miraland-labs/solarti-program-library/libraries/type-length-value/README.md

 ## Motivation

-The Solana blockchain exposes slabs of bytes to on-chain programs, allowing program writers to intepret these bytes and change them however they wish.
+The Miraland blockchain exposes slabs of bytes to on-chain programs, allowing program writers to intepret these bytes and change them however they wish.
 Currently, programs interpet account bytes as being only of one type.
 For example, an token mint account is only ever a token mint, an AMM pool account is only ever an AMM pool,